mblue9/BioHackEU24_preprint/paper/paper.md

 # Abstract

 This project seeks to enhance the ELIXIR Research Software Ecosystem (RSEc) by increasing the findability, accessibility, interoperability, and reusability (FAIR principles) of Bioconductor’s extensive collection of over 2,000 bioinformatics packages.
-By aligning Bioconductor metadata with the EDAM ontology and integrating detailed package descriptions into the bio.tools registry, this project will significantly improve the search, discovery, and usability of genomic data analysis tools within the R environment.
-The short-term goals involve mapping EDAM terms to Bioconductor’s biocViews taxonomy, developing a gold standard of manually annotated packages, and assessing tools for automated EDAM term suggestions.
-Long-term, we aim to expand EDAM coverage to the full Bioconductor ecosystem, phase out biocViews, and implement an automated synchronisation mechanism with the bio.tools registry.
-This initiative also fosters a collaborative pathway between the Bioconductor and ELIXIR communities, promoting sustainable and scalable software management within the European bioinformatics infrastructure.
+By aligning Bioconductor metadata with the EDAM ontology and integrating detailed package descriptions into the bio.tools registry, we aim to improve the discoverability and usability of genomic analysis tools.
+Short-term goals include mapping EDAM terms to Bioconductor’s biocViews taxonomy, developing a set of manually annotated “gold standard” packages, and evaluating tools for automated EDAM term suggestions.
+Long-term, we intend to expand EDAM coverage across Bioconductor, phase out biocViews, and implement automated synchronisation with bio.tools.
+This initiative fosters collaboration between Bioconductor and ELIXIR, establishing a foundation for sustainable software management in European bioinformatics.
+Key results include substantial progress in mapping EDAM terms to Bioconductor’s biocViews taxonomy, initiating the curation of a reference set of packages with manual annotations, integrating Bioconductor metadata into the ELIXIR Research Software Ecosystem (RSEc) with automated updates, and prototyping a tool for automated EDAM term suggestions.
+Together, these achievements establish a strong foundation for further integration and refinement.

-TODO: Summarize key results, including outcomes from EDAM term mapping, curation insights, and future directions.

 # Introduction

 [Bioconductor](https://bioconductor.org/) is a globally recognized open-source project that provides over 2,000 packages for high-throughput genomic data analysis within the R programming environment.
-These tools support a vast range of bioinformatics applications, from differential gene expression analysis to visualization and data integration, making Bioconductor a critical resource for life sciences research.
-However, with the expansion of bioinformatics resources, there is a growing need for improved methods to locate and apply appropriate tools, particularly in complex data workflows.
+Supporting a vast range of bioinformatics applications, these tools are widely used for gene expression analysis, visualization, and data integration, making Bioconductor a critical resource for life sciences research.
+However, the expanding bioinformatics landscape calls for enhanced methods to locate and apply appropriate tools, especially in complex workflows.

-The [ELIXIR Research Software Ecosystem (RSEc)](https://research-software-ecosystem.github.io/) supports the FAIR principles—Findability, Accessibility, Interoperability, and Reusability—and offers a structured approach to organizing bioinformatics tools through the bio.tools registry and the EDAM ontology.
-By aligning Bioconductor packages with these standards, we aim to enhance the discoverability and usability of these resources within the broader bioinformatics community.
+The [ELIXIR Research Software Ecosystem (RSEc)](https://research-software-ecosystem.github.io/) promotes the FAIR principles—Findability, Accessibility, Interoperability, and Reusability—and uses bio.tools and the EDAM ontology to organise bioinformatics tools.
+Aligning Bioconductor packages with these standards aims to enhance tool discoverability within the broader bioinformatics community.

 This project focuses on mapping the biocViews taxonomy to EDAM terms, curating a subset of Bioconductor packages with manual annotations, and establishing pathways for automated synchronisation between Bioconductor and bio.tools.
-In addition to advancing the EDAM standard, this project will lay the groundwork for sustainable collaboration between the Bioconductor and ELIXIR communities.
-Through structured integration and community-driven development, this initiative represents a foundational step toward a cohesive and accessible bioinformatics ecosystem.
+Beyond advancing the EDAM standard, this initiative builds a collaborative bridge between Bioconductor and ELIXIR.
+Through structured integration and community-driven development, this project represents a foundational step toward an accessible, interoperable bioinformatics ecosystem.

 # Results

 ## Mapping biocViews terms with EDAM

-Our work focused on mapping biocViews terms to the EDAM ontology, identifying gaps and inconsistencies between the two vocabularies.
-Unlike EDAM, biocViews is not structured as an ontology and has a broader, less standardized scope, which presents challenges in mapping specific concepts.
-This process revealed areas where EDAM could be extended or refined to better represent the domain covered by biocViews.
+We mapped biocViews terms to the EDAM ontology, identifying gaps and inconsistencies between the two vocabularies.
+Unlike EDAM, biocViews lacks a strict ontology structure and has a broader scope, creating challenges in specific concept mapping.
+This process revealed potential areas where EDAM could expand to better cover biocViews terms.

-Some pre-hackathon groundwork on biocViews-to-EDAM mapping was performed using the `text2term` Python package, with preliminary results available [here](https://vjcitn.github.io/biocEDAM/articles/biocEDAM.html#a-preliminary-comparison-of-the-vocabularies).
-Building on this effort during the hackathon, the "biocViews mapping"" sheet ([linked here](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1016157783#gid=1016157783)) now contains detailed annotations.
-The “mapping” column includes ongoing manual reviews with categories such as "mapped and relevant," "mapped but not relevant," "not mapped but mappable to EDAM term," "not mapped and no equivalent in EDAM," and "not mapped and out of EDAM scope."
+Some initial mapping was done using the text2term Python package, with preliminary results [here](https://vjcitn.github.io/biocEDAM/articles/biocEDAM.html#a-preliminary-comparison-of-the-vocabularies).
+During the hackathon, the "biocViews mapping" sheet ([linked here](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1016157783#gid=1016157783)) was updated with detailed annotations in categories such as "mapped and relevant," "mapped but not relevant," "not mapped but mappable to EDAM term," and "not mapped and out of EDAM scope."

 ## Clustering Bioconductor packages by biocViews

-A clustering analysis was performed on Bioconductor packages based on their biocViews annotations to explore how they currently group.
-This analysis provides insights into existing thematic clusters within Bioconductor, highlighting similarities across packages and identifying areas where biocViews could be refined or extended for clearer categorization.
-The results of this clustering can also guide future EDAM term mappings to ensure alignment with these groupings and enhance package discoverability.
+We conducted clustering analysis on Bioconductor packages based on their biocViews annotations to explore natural groupings and thematic clusters.
+This analysis highlighted similarities across packages and can be used to pinpoint areas where biocViews could be refined for improved categorisation.
+Results may guide EDAM term mappings to align with package clusters and boost discoverability.

 TODO: Add info from Aurelien and Ben.

 ## Defining a reference set of packages

-We created an initial reference set of Bioconductor packages, accessible in the “Package list” sheet ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1269194852#gid=1269194852)).
-This includes well-known, heavily downloaded packages, as well as those suggested by project contributors and developers.
-The “Package curation” table ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1035911148#gid=1035911148)) was developed for annotating these packages with EDAM terms, to improve discoverability and integration with bio.tools.
-Contributors are encouraged to help populate the “should they be in bio.tools?” column and further refine the annotations.
+We created a reference set of 37 Bioconductor packages, accessible in the “Package list” sheet  ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1269194852#gid=1269194852)), featuring well-known, heavily downloaded packages, as well as those suggested by project contributors and developers.
+This set serves as a basis for the  embedding-based analyses (described below), and the curation started in The “Package curation” table ([link](https://docs.google.com/spreadsheets/d/155rJX5pUPFDIQNsX0AsohEjFjxfJ9za54b45V9gtQzg/edit?gid=1035911148#gid=1035911148)).

-A total of 37 packages were identified for this reference set during the BioHackathon, forming the basis for the curation and embedding-based analyses detailed below.

-Several package developers also reviewed and updated EDAM annotations in bio.tools for their packages, providing curated examples for future work, including:
+Some package developers reviewed and updated EDAM annotations in bio.tools for their packages, providing curated examples for future work, such as:

 -   [xcms](https://bio.tools/xcms)
 -   [BridgeDbR](https://bio.tools/bridgedbr)